 - liver failure

-- previous surgery, such as pelvic, leg, ankle, or foot surgery
+- previous surgery, such as pelvic, hip, knee, ankle, or foot surgery

 Taking certain medications can lead to this symptom.
 These include:

 - antidepressants, including phenelzine (Nardil), nortriptyline (Pamelor), and amitriptyline

 - calcium channel blockers used to treat high blood pressure, including nifedipine (Adalat CC, Afeditab CR, Procardia), amlodipine (Norvasc), and verapamil (Verelan)

 - hormone medications, such as birth control pills, estrogen, or testosterone

-Swelling in the ankle and leg could be the result of inflammation due to acute or chronic injury can also cause a swollen ankle or leg.
+Swelling in the ankle and leg could be the result of inflammation due to acute or chronic injury.
 Conditions that can cause this type of inflammation include: